 You're building a 3-year partnership, not chasing one deal.
 Learn more about the art of negotiating with Asian manufacturers here.

-Pre-shipment inspection (critical): Inspectors check random samples, verify specs, test functionality, check packaging.
-Your last chance to catch problems before goods leave China.
-Discover best practices for managing product quality when importing from Asia.
+Pre-shipment inspection (critical): Inspectors check random samples, verify specs, test functionality, and check packaging.
+This is your last chance to catch problems before goods leave China.

-Recommend FOB (Free on Board): Factory delivers to China port, you handle freight.
-Most control for Australian importers.
+We recommend FOB (Free on Board): The factory delivers to the China port, and you handle freight.
+This gives you the most control as a UK importer.

 Costs & Timeline: